Power MOSFET: History

-The MOSFET was invented by Mohamed Atalla and Dawon Kahng at Bell Labs in 1959.
+The MOSFET was invented at Bell Labs between 1955 and 1960.
 It was a breakthrough in power electronics.
 Generations of MOSFETs enabled power designers to achieve performance and density levels not possible with bipolar transistors.

 In 1969, Hitachi introduced the first vertical power MOSFET, which would later be known as the VMOS (V-groove MOSFET).
 The same year, the DMOS (double-diffused MOSFET) with self-aligned gate was first reported by Y. Tarui, Y. Hayashi and Toshihiro Sekigawa of the Electrotechnical Laboratory (ETL).
 In 1974, Jun-ichi Nishizawa at Tohoku University invented a power MOSFET for audio, which was soon manufactured by Yamaha Corporation for their high fidelity audio amplifiers.
 JVC, Pioneer Corporation, Sony and Toshiba also began manufacturing amplifiers with power MOSFETs in 1974.
 Siliconix commercially introduced a VMOS in 1975.

 The VMOS and DMOS developed into what has become known as VDMOS (vertical DMOS).
 John Moll's research team at HP Labs fabricated DMOS prototypes in 1977, and demonstrated advantages over the VMOS, including lower on-resistance and higher breakdown voltage.
 The same year, Hitachi introduced the LDMOS (lateral DMOS), a planar type of DMOS.
 Hitachi was the only LDMOS manufacturer between 1977 and 1983, during which time LDMOS was used in audio power amplifiers from manufacturers such as HH Electronics (V-series) and Ashly Audio, and were used for music and public address systems.
 With the introduction of the 2G digital mobile network in 1995, the LDMOS became the most widely used RF power amplifier in mobile networks such as 2G, 3G, and 4G.

 Alex Lidow co-invented the HexFET, a hexagonal type of Power MOSFET, at Stanford University in 1977, along with Tom Herman.
 The HexFET was commercialized by International Rectifier in 1978.
 The insulated-gate bipolar transistor (IGBT), which combines elements of both the power MOSFET and the bipolar junction transistor (BJT), was developed by Jayant Baliga at General Electric between 1977 and 1979.

-The superjunction MOSFET is a type of power MOSFET that uses P+ columns that penetrate the N- epitaxial layer.
+The superjunction MOSFET is a type of power MOSFET that uses P+ columns that penetrate the N− epitaxial layer.
 The idea of stacking P and N layers was first proposed by Shozo Shirota and Shigeo Kaneda at Osaka University in 1978.
-David J. Coe at Philips invented the superjunction MOSFET with alternating p-type and n-type layers by filing a US patent in 1984 which was awarded in 1988.
+David J. Coe at Philips invented the superjunction MOSFET with alternating p-type and n-type layers, for which a US patent was awarded in 1988.